Counseling in Cleveland TN

 -

-A Licensed Professional Counselor (LPC), which I am, has a 2-year (or more) Master’s degree in a counseling or psychology-related field plus 3 years of experience under supervision to become licensed.
-This is similar to Licensed Marriage and Family Therapists (LMFT) and Licensed Clinica Social workers (LCSW).
-(Licensed Master Social Workers (LMSW) work under supervision or focuses on case management rather than therapy.)
+A Licensed Professional Counselor (LPC), which I am, has a 2-year (or more) Master’s degree in a counseling or psychology-related field, plus 3 years of experience under supervision to become licensed.
+This is similar to Licensed Marriage and Family Therapists (LMFT) and Licensed Clinical Social workers (LCSW).
+(Licensed Master Social Workers (LMSW) work under supervision or focus on case management rather than therapy.)

-A Psychologist has a PhD, PsyD, or EdD in Psychology and, besides therapy, they can do psychological testing and teach in a university setting more easily.
+A Psychologist has a Doctorate degree (PhD, PsyD, or EdD) in psychology, plus 1 year of working under supervision.
+In addition to therapy, they can provide psychological testing and teach in a university setting more easily.

-A Psychiatrist is a Medical Doctor with extra training to specialize in Psychology so they can prescribe mental health medication.
-A Psychiatric Nurse Practitioner can also prescribe medication.
+A Psychiatrist is a Medical Doctor (MD) with extra training to specialize in psychology, so they can prescribe mental health medication.
+A Psychiatric Nurse Practitioner (NP) can also prescribe medication.

 Any licensed professional in this field can also be called a “therapist” or “psychotherapist.”